Level of Effort: Medium continued...

 You’ll also need to keep a close eye on your weight.
 Changes in your weight affect how many carbs you can have in your daily diet.

-Packaged foods/meals: A variety of Atkins-branded products are available, but none is required.
+Packaged foods/meals: A variety of Atkins-branded products are available, but none are required.

 In-person meetings?
 No.